 Certainly Andy isn’t the first person to ask us for more information.
 So I guess it would be good to actually explain how we managed to do it … as a public service. 🙂

-I'm happy to share what I can, but please understand that we don’t have all the answers.
-The best I can do is to share what we’ve learned and tell you what we did, hoping that this page will give you some direction as you begin your search to find a place to live in Cuenca.
+We’ll share what we can, but please understand that we don’t have all the answers.
+The best we can do is to share what we’ve learned and tell you what we did in this article.
+Hopefully, this page will give you some direction as you begin your search to find a place to live in Cuenca.

 As they say, your mileage may vary.

 OK, enough about that.
-If you want to rent a furnished apartment in Cuenca, here are some useful tips to help you find a place.
-Hopefully knowledgeable readers will share even more tips in the comments.
+If you want to find monthly rentals in Cuenca, here are some useful tips to help you find a place.

 How much should an apartment cost?